Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By bugpesto.
 - Reworked the original icon to look more similar to the design of a Mechakoopa from Mario Bros.

+robot 40:
+- By bugpesto.
+- References Ralsei from Deltarune.

 robot 41:
 - By Drian114.
 - Robot 41 has been redesigned to have the appearance of a velociraptor, while keeping the same vibe of its original T-Rex counterpart.